 (4) A Retailer syndicate is a syndicate created by a particular agent, shares in which may be purchased from the agent that created it.

+(5) A Player syndicate is a syndicate created by a particular agent, upon request by a subscriber, and where all shares will be printed and purchased at the time of creation by the subscriber.

+[Rule 30 amended in Gazette 4 Oct 2017 p.
+5113.]

 31. Syndicate share receipted ticket

-A syndicate share receipted ticket in a lotto draw may be registered by the subscriber so that a PRS number is allocated to that receipted ticket.
+A syndicate share receipted ticket in a lotto draw may be registered by the subscriber so that a Lotterywest membership number is allocated to that receipted ticket.

+[Rule 31 amended in Gazette 4 Oct 2017 p.
+5114.]

 32. Unsold shares in some syndicates: syndicate master ticket

 (1) All unsold shares in a Retailer Group syndicate or a Retailer syndicate following the close of the selling period for that syndicate are assigned to and shall be paid for by the agent who produced the master ticket.